infominer33/infominer33.github.io/research/notes-on-github-pages.md

 ![](../assets/img/gh-jekyll.png)

+I'm just a newb that created this resource to help myself.

+Corrections, suggestions, tips, and links would be all appreciated.

 Github pages runs Jekyll, which runs Kramdown, which is a super powerful markdown engine.
-Jekyll takes your repository, which contains a combination of configuration files and content, and translates all of it into proper HTML and so-forth, tansforming it into a web-page.
+Jekyll takes your repository, which contains a combination of configuration files and content, and translates it all into a proper web-page.

-Github pages can be used like 4 different ways.
-It's versitile, but can be confusing.
+Github pages can be used, like, 4 different ways.
+It’s versitile, but can be confusing.

 The simplest way to use pages is to choose one of the <a href="https://pages.github.com/themes/" target="_blank">official GitHub pages themes</a>.
 Just go into your repository settings: